akeneo/pim-api-docs/content/guides/translation-connection/step3-how-to-build-your-connector.md

 * The other way is that your connector can analyze the PIM product families to determine which attributes have a "text" type and, therefore, can be translated.
 It must also check that the attribute is "localizable".

 :::info
-We suggest that you develop the first solution during a first iteration of your connector and then, if you encounter Julias with a large number of product families with many attributes to translate, you can then upgrade your connector with the second solution.
+We suggest that you develop the first solution during the first iteration of your connector.
+If in your projects Julia handles a large number of product families with many attributes to translate, you can then upgrade your connector with the second solution.
 :::

 :::tips